 29. Climb to the Top of Mont des Arts, Brussels City Center, Brussels

 Located in the city center, Mont des Arts is an architectural landmark that has been around for over 200 years and is today one of Brussels’ most popular tourist spots.
-Located at the top of this hill is an observation tower called La Tour.
+An observation tower called La Tour is located at the top of this hill.

 30. Enjoy an afternoon at Place Sainte-Catherine

-It’s also home to an incredible church called St. Catherine’s Church, which was built in 1250 by Clement de Flandre, who was the second prince-bishop of Liege and brother of Godfrey IV de Namur who founded Anderlecht.
+It’s also home to an incredible church called St. Catherine’s Church, built in 1250 by Clement de Flandre, the second prince-bishop of Liege and brother of Godfrey IV de Namur, who founded Anderlecht.

-This is because there are many museums nearby including the Royal Museums of Fine Arts and Musical Instruments Museum, Museum of Modern Art, History & Archeology Museum, and Institut Royal des Sciences Naturelles De Belgique (Natural History Institute), among others.
+This is because many museums are nearby, including the Royal Museums of Fine Arts and Musical Instruments Museum, Museum of Modern Art, History & Archeology Museum, and Institut Royal des Sciences Naturelles De Belgique (Natural History Institute).

 31. Visit Europe Square, Solbosch Campus, ULB, Brussels

-The square was designed by landscape architect Jacques van Meerbeeck as an extension of Rue de Trêves / Driesleutelstraat between Place du Luxembourg and Quai du Trésor.
+Landscape architect Jacques van Meerbeeck designed the square to extend Rue de Trêves / Driesleutelstraat between Place du Luxembourg and Quai du Trésor.

 When is the best time to visit Brussels?

-Not to mention the Christmas light in Brussels are like something out of a postcard or a fairytale…or a postcard from a fairytale; it really is that magical.
+The Christmas light in Brussels is like something out of a postcard or a fairytale…or a postcard from a fairytale; it is that magical.

 As we’ve seen, Brussels is a great place to visit.
 It has plenty of history and culture, but it also has some of the best food and drinks in the world.
 The city is also very walkable, so you can spend your whole trip exploring on foot or by bike.

-With so many options for things to do in Brussels, you won’t run out of things to do anytime soon—and neither will your friends when they come along too!
+With so many options for things to do in Brussels, you won’t run out of things anytime soon—and neither will your friends when they come along, too!